HVTN/hvtn.github.io/about.md

 [Twitter: @andrewwells2011](https://twitter.com/andrewwells2011){: target="_blank"}

-**A. Leylâ Hess** is a poet and theorist whose current work engages with trans-female embodiment, textuality, and conceptual poetry.
+**A. Leylâ Hess** is a poet and theorist whose current work engages with trans-female embodiment, and textuality.
 She draws from histories ranging from process theory to Turkish folk, as well as from her training in physical chemistry and philosophy.